DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 | 0.7         | -42165                         | ${5.0 \times 10^{-6}}$   | ${6.9 \times 10^{-6}}$  | ${1.9 \times 10^{-6}}$          | 105390                     |
 | 1.0         | -60235                         | ${5.0 \times 10^{-6}}$   | ${9.0 \times 10^{-6}}$  | ${3.0 \times 10^{-6}}$          | 80799                      |

+and the following graph was obtained for the va
 ![[atmospheric pressure graph.PNG]]
 ![[y-intercept.PNG]]